AWalderDev/BrewFind/README.md

 #### Scenario

-As a user interested in drinking, I want to be able to search breweries around me base on my location.
+As a user interested in drinking, I want to be able to see breweries around me based on my location.

 #### Dependencies

 Breweries location search data are available and accessible.
+The device has GPS capabilities, and the user has granted location access.

 #### Assumptions

-Scientific names are stated in Latin.

-Common names are stated in English.
+Cideries/Breweries/Bottleshops are distiguishable from each other.

 #### Examples
 1.1